hillerliao/valiant-falstaff.github.io/_posts/2015-8-4-IbPy-Getting-Started.md

 <!-- language: lang-py -->
     conn = Connection.create(port=7496, clientId=100)
 You might think that this line connects to IB's servers, but it doesn't; all it does is create a Connection object in your code.
 If this were the only line in main(), you wouldn't receive any messages from IB because you haven't actually connected to IB's servers.
 But this Connection object is what we'll use to connect to IB later on in the program - it's the crucial first step in an IbPy application.
 The value of the port argument needs to match the "Socket port" in the TWS API settings.
-The value of the clientId arg doesn't actually need to match the "Master API client ID" in the TWS API settings - you could pass in 132 or 47 or 1 as the argument and the program would work fine - but unless you're running multiple scripts different scripts to connect to the same IB account, there's no need to pass in a different value, so keep things simple by passing in the same value as "Master API client ID".
+The value of the clientId arg doesn't actually need to match the "Master API client ID" in the TWS API settings - you could pass in 132 or 47 or 1 as the argument and the program would work fine - but unless you're running multiple different scripts to connect to the same IB account, there's no need to pass in a different value, so keep things simple by passing in the same value as "Master API client ID".

 <!-- language: lang-py -->
     conn.registerAll(print_message_from_ib)